zlaidyn/Neural-Modal-ODE-Demo/README.md

 * "Integrating Physics-based Modeling with Neural ODEs for Modeling High Dimensional Monitored Structures."
 Zhilu Lai, Wei Liu, Xudong Jian, Kiran Bacsa, Limin Sun, and Eleni Chatzi (2022).
-In the scope of physics-informed machine learning, this paper proposes a framework for integrating physics-based modeling with deep learning (particularly, Neural Ordinary Differential Equations -- Neural ODEs) for modeling the dynamics of monitored and high-dimensional engineered systems.

 ## Framework
 ![framework](framework.png)